Surface Design & Glaze

 All that supposing, with no concrete answers.
 Criminal or not, twenty years later, he still couldn’t say.

-Just days after the accident, he’d already changed so much his friends shook their heads as they drifted and gave him
+Just days after the accident, he’d already changed so much his friends shook their heads as they drifted and gave him distance.
+Reece, he’s gone loony, man.

 He quit Angilo’s without giving fair notice to the old guy, went in, said, “I’ve got to be out of here, man,” and never breathed the carryout’s garlicky air again.
 He gave up eating pizza, and for a while forfeited beer, but repentance had to stop somewhere.
 All of this a contrived payback to the universe, and even the contrivance, which he meant as some sort of penance, made him feel better than he thought he deserved.

 He avoided the warehouse alley and its double-parked cars, though news reports covered no mysterious hit-and-run.
-Had there not been blood on the headlight, and if his own father hadn’t discovered it, Reece half believed his imagination, revving and distracted on his way to Samantha, had overwrought itself and had conjured it, all dream
+Had there not been blood on the headlight, and if his own father hadn’t discovered it, Reece half believed his imagination, revving and distracted on his way to Samantha, had overwrought itself and had conjured it, all dream.

 He worked on the Charger night and day, perfecting, in his mind, small imperfections that couldn’t be buffed out.
 He swallowed cheap beer in the quiet of his dad’s garage on weekend nights instead of cruising in the gorgeous automobile he babied, the car ticking of its own accord, and the bare overhead bulb sizzling now and then with the threat of giving up.